bxlab/qbb2020/resources_for_prep/syllabus.md

 Notes on reflections:
   * As long as reflections attempt to respond to the above prompts, the content of the reflection will not affect a student’s grade in any way.
 See the [Grading](#Grading) section for further clarification.
   * We aim to keep reflections confidential.
 As such, only instructors, TAs, and the student will have access to a student’s reflections.

+<a name="Help"></a>
+## Asking for Help
+We both expect and encourage you to ask questions and request help throughout this course.
+Everyone is learning and there is no shame in having questions, not understanding what an instructor has said or typed, or needing to debug your code.
+Therefore, **please ask questions** about whatever and whenever you need to.
+We’ve written up guidelines below on how you can ask for help during each type of session.

+<a name="HelpAsynch"></a>
+### Asynchronous Video Sessions
+At the beginning of **asynchronous video sessions**, a TA will post a poll in #bootcamp_2020 for tracking your completion of the session.
+React to this message with a <span style="color:yellow">:yellow_sticky:</span> once the poll is posted.
+After you finish the video, change your react to a <span style="color:green">:green_sticky:</span>.
+Make notes of any questions you have while watching the video.
+When everyone has joined the Zoom call for the next session, the Lead Instructor will ask for questions regarding the video content.
+You can then use the “raise hand” feature in Zoom to ask questions, and the Lead Instructor will answer them directly.